Software Ganda

 Software Ganda is a 2014 Indian Kannada-language romantic comedy drama film directed and co-produced by Venkatesh.
-The film features Jaggesh and Nikita Thukral in the lead roles besides Sakshi Agarwal and Srinath in other pivotal roles.
+The film features Jaggesh and Nikita Thukral in the lead roles besides Srinath and Sakshi Agarwal in other pivotal roles.
 The film's score and soundtrack is composed by Veer Samarth while the cinematography is by Nagesh Acharya.

 The film was released on 5 December 2014 worldwide.
 The film is a remake of the 2012 Malayalam film My Boss, which itself was inspired from the 2009 American film The Proposal.

 Premise

 Manu, a software engineer, faces difficulty working under Priya, his short-tempered NRI boss.
 Priya is forced to leave India due to visa issues and she decides to marry Manu for her selfish needs.

 Production

 Ravichandran, Puneeth Rajkumar and Sudeep graced the film's launch.
 The final schedule of the film shoot was shot at Hebbal, Bengaluru on 27 March 2014 and the shoot continued in Thirthahalli for five to six days.